How to create a Zendesk workflow to escalate VIP customers based on CRM tags

 -

 Measure your results.
-After you launch, keep an eye on the metrics for your VIP customers.
+After you launch, keep an eye on the metrics for your VIP customers in your Zendesk dashboard.
 Are their resolution times actually getting shorter?
 Are their CSAT scores going up?
-Use data to show that your new process is working.
+Use data to show that your process is working.

 Next steps

-Building a flawless Zendesk workflow to escalate VIP customers based on CRM tags shouldn’t feel like a high-stakes project.
-With a tool like eesel AI, you can connect your tools in minutes and simulate your entire workflow before it ever touches a real customer.
+Building a great Zendesk workflow to escalate VIP customers based on CRM tags in 2026 is easier than ever.
+With a tool like eesel AI, you can complement your Zendesk setup in minutes and simulate your entire workflow before it ever touches a real customer.

-Try it for free and see the difference for yourself.
+Try it for free and see how it enhances your Zendesk experience today.

 Frequently asked questions